 We are now accepting proposals for brand new initiatives to be presented at the event.
-These proposals will be featured against the backdrop of initiatives that have preceeded them at prior events.
-We're excited to celebrate the many successes of past initiatives and present the latest slate of intiatives chosen by the Summit Advisory Council as promising and transformative innovations in the world of mental health.
-A request for proposals will be announced by mid March.
+These proposals will be featured against the backdrop of initiatives that have preceded them at prior events.
+We're excited to celebrate the many successes of past initiatives and present the latest slate of initiatives chosen by the Summit Advisory Council as promising and transformative innovations in the world of mental health.

 DATE: Thursday, October 28th (registration not yet open)